KentonWoods/Dashboard-Graphics/README.md

 Each theme has two things:

-1. **A dashboard background SVG** — 1200×750px, structured as a real dashboard layout with panels, headers, and section zones.
-Open it in Figma, swap colors to match your brand, export as PNG, and use it as the background image in Tableau.
+1. **A dashboard background** — 1200×750px, structured as a real dashboard layout with panels, headers, and section zones.
+Every theme comes in both SVG and PNG.
+If you want to customize colors or layout, open the SVG in Figma, make your changes, and export.
+If you want to use it as-is, just grab the PNG and drop it straight into Tableau — no Figma required.

-2. **20 matching icons** — Also SVGs.
+2. **20 matching icons** — Also available as both SVG and PNG.
 Same style as the background so everything looks like it belongs together.
-Drop them into Figma, resize, export, and place them in Tableau as image objects.
+If you need a different size or color, use the SVG in Figma.
+If the default works for you, the PNG is ready to go.

 ---